goeiebook/creativelab/README.md

 ---

 Over the last few days I've spent quite a bit of time bouncing the white ball.
 Aside from becoming better at manipulating it, I'm also beginning to notice details of its character.
-Such as its sound in different environments.
+Such as the sound through different environments.
 For example, [this is what it sounds like](https://youtu.be/8KXGaB3PApY) when walking through a viaduct tunnel.

 ![spectrogram of a tunnel bounce][tunnelbounce]

+---

+Dividing two dimensional coordinates by a third number is essentially perspective projection.
+I remember reading that once in a tutorial on 3D graphics.
+It's not something one really needs to know, because toolkits like ThreeJS take care of it for you.
+But it seemed like with some tricks, the Creative Labs application could handle 3D effects.
+Perhaps then a few more profile views would be generated.

+And with that, a bit more work went into code for generating coherent shapes.
+Setting the handle values to 0's resulted in right angles.
+Reading on Wikipedia about projective projection pointed out the importance of a focal length parameter.
+Be aware that if your z coorindate is zero, you'll be dividing by zero.
+There is a great thrill when suddenly something [comes to life](https://www.creativelab5.com/s/uNwej3).

+![box illusion][uNwej3]

 [default]:
 https://raw.githubusercontent.com/goeiebook/creativelab/master/images/default.jpg